rpgos/react-kofi-widget/README.md

 # kofi-react-widget

-React floating button component to accept donations to your Ko-fi account without leaving your app.
-Works on both Next.js and pure React apps.
+React floating button component to accept donations to your Ko-fi account without leaving your app. __Currently only working within a Next.js app__.
+Working on a solution for pure React apps.
+The code from Ko-fi itself produces a visual bug in react apps.
 Check below for examples.